taniaortiz0/GeoData-IP-Visual/README.md

 ---

-## 🗒️ Python Script
+## 🐍 Python

-This python script will be utilized to display radargrams with visualization.
-Modifying the file path of the .nc file, importing relevant libraries, and extracting data values is what the script entails.
+Python will be utilized to display radargrams with visualization.
+Modifying the file path of the .nc file, importing relevant libraries, and extracting data values is what the process entails.

 ```python